 - Post-Launch: 8 Strategies for Selling More Books

 The first step of preparing for your book launch, and the marketing behind it, is to build your launch team.
 The ideal launch team is a dedicated, hand-selected group eager to make your launch successful.
 If you use your team’s talent and communicate well, there’s nothing your launch team can’t accomplish!
 Here are the 7 steps to get started:

 Step 1: Size

-Even though you may not know these people well, you may be pleasantly surprised to find they’re inspired by your book and would be eager to share it.
+Even though you may not know these people well, they are a part of your network, and you may be pleasantly surprised to discover that they’re inspired by your book and would be eager to share it.

 Step 2: Recruit